Introduction

 <head>

-<link rel="stylesheet" href="/builderjs/dist/builder.css"></link>
+<link rel="stylesheet" href="/builder/dist/builder.css"></link>

-<script type='text/javascript' src="/builderjs/dist/builder.js"></script>
+<script type='text/javascript' src="/builder/dist/builder.js"></script>

 </head>